tejaswini-dev-techie/weather_app/README.md

 # Sky Sense App

 The Sky Sense App is a Flutter application that provides weather information based on the city name.
-It utilizes the Bloc pattern to manage state and provide a seamless user experience.
+It utilizes the Bloc pattern to manage state and the Hydrated Bloc library to persist the state of its Bloc, enabling the app to seamlessly restore previous data and provide a seamless user experience even after the app is restarted or reopened.
 This README file will guide you through the installation and usage of the app.

 ## Features